karmaniverous/stan/.stan/system/stan.todo.md

   - docs(system): add a monolith refusal rule; strengthen FEEDBACK Full Listing requirement.
   - docs(system): add a post‑compose verification checklist to enforce fence hygiene and commit isolation.

+- System prompt hard gate enhancement
+  - docs(system): add explicit Post‑compose validator requiring a Patch for `<stanPath>/system/stan.todo.md` whenever any code Patch is emitted (with deletions‑only / plan‑only exceptions) and re‑assert that the
+    Commit Message is present and last (HARD GATE; MUST fail composition).

 Next up (follow‑through)

 - Public docs: surface the new additive‑includes rule in the website guide (“Archives & snapshots”) with a short example.
 DX / utility ideas (backlog)

 - CLI/automation: